ArchivedPixLed/PixLedServer/README.md

 Finally, run `sudo systemctl enable avahi-daemon`.
 This will make the Avahi service to start each time you boot your system.

+Optionnally, you can check that your services are well broadcast with the `avahi-browse` tool.

 ## Mosquitto
 [Mosquitto](https://mosquitto.org/) is an open-source software that implements the MQTT protocol.
 We will use it to install the MQTT broker, that is used to transmit messages such as devices switchs, color changes, and connection / disconnection.